frasanz/LTS/README.md

 # LTS
-Some examples while learning Tensor Flow
+Some examples while learning Tensor Flow, using the book "Deep Learning with Python, François Chollet"